TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.4-advanced-examples/_index.md

 ])
 ```

-Once you have the above 2 sets, it’s a matter of dividing one over the other.
+Once you have the above 2 sets, it's a matter of dividing one over the other.
 The following shows part of the logic, as I want to focus on the 2 sum statements.

 ![](4.4.4-fig-2.png)

-Pretty cool isn’t it?
+Pretty cool isn't it?
 If you agree, send your thanks to [Gautam Kumar](https://www.linkedin.com/in/gautam-kumar-b4036867/) and [Artavazd Amirkhanyan](https://www.linkedin.com/in/artavazdamirkhanyan/).

 ## VM Uptime

 **Use Case:** calculate the VM uptime within the 5-minute collection cycle.

-This particular super metric wasn’t fully implemented in the product due to the false positive from the raw vCenter counter that was discovered during validation.
-So I’m providing as an example of what you can do with super metric.
+This particular super metric wasn't fully implemented in the product due to the false positive from the raw vCenter counter that was discovered during validation.
+So I'm providing as an example of what you can do with super metric.

 The up time of a VM is more complex than that of a physical machine.
 Just because the VM is powered on, does not mean the Guest OS is up and running.
 The VM could be stuck at BIOS, Windows hits BSOD or Guest OS simply hang.
 This means we need to check the Guest OS.
 If we have VMware Tools, we can check for heartbeat.
 But what if VMware Tools is not running or not even installed?
 Then we need to check for sign of life.
 Does the VM generate network packets, issue disk IOPS, consume RAM?